pedrib/PoC/advisories/TIBCO/tibco_tdv_rce.md

 This vulnerability chain affects all versions of TDV up to 8.3 and below, and it is exploitable on Linux and Windows hosts.
 A [Ruby exploit](https://github.com/pedrib/PoC/blob/master/exploits/tdvPwn.rb) which abuses this vulnerability chain was released with [this advisory](https://github.com/pedrib/PoC/blob/master/advisories/TIBCO/tibco_tdv_rce.md).

-I attempted to disclose these vulnerabilities responsibly to TIBCO, but they refused to acknowledge the vulnerability report.
+I attempted to disclose these vulnerabilities responsibly to TIBCO, but they refused to acknowledge my vulnerability report.
 More details are in the [Disclosure Process](#disclosure-process) section.

 A video of the exploit in action [can be seen here](https://github.com/pedrib/PoC/blob/master/advisories/TIBCO/tibco_tdv_rce.mkv).